Hiring with Intention: An Easier Approach to Finding the Right Talent

 Every hiring manager has been there—the pressure to fill a role, the flood of resumes, and the lingering doubt of “Is this really the right person?”

-What if we stopped treating it like a box to check and started approaching it as a long-term investment?
+What if we stopped treating hiring like a box to check and started approaching it as a long-term investment in finding the right talent with intention?

 🔹 What impact should this person make in their first six months?